ElektraInitiative/libelektra/doc/decisions/internal_cache.md

 We keep a duplicated keyset in-memory and tag the keys as copy-on-write (COW).
 From this keyset, we use `ksBelow` to return the correct keyset.
 If the user tries to change the keys, the value or metadata gets duplicated, so that the original keyset is not changed.
-The name can stay shared.
+The name is not relevant.
+It is always read-only, because the key is in at least one keyset (the internal one).
 Pseudo code example:

 ```